-The graph below compares the cumulative total return of our Class A ordinary shares (the solid line in chart below) from November 5, 2015, the date that our Class A ordinary shares were first separately listed on NASDAQ, through December 31, 2015, with the comparable cumulative return of two indices, the S&P 500 Index (the dash line in the chart below) and the Dow Jones Industrial Average Index (the long dash and dot line in chart below).
+The graph below compares the cumulative total return of our Class A ordinary shares (the solid line in chart below) from December 31, 2015, through December 31, 2016, with the comparable cumulative return of two indices, the S&P 500 Index (the dash line in the chart below) and the Dow Jones Industrial Average Index (the long dash and dot line in chart below).
 The graph plots the growth in value of an initial investment in each of our Class A ordinary shares, the Dow Jones Industrial Average Index and the S&P 500 Index over the indicated time periods, and assumes reinvestment of all dividends, if any, paid on the securities.
 We have not paid any cash dividends and, therefore, the cumulative total return calculation for us is based solely upon share price appreciation and not upon reinvestment of cash dividends.
 The share price performance shown on the graph is not necessarily indicative of future price performance.